artefactual/atom-docs/user-manual/import-export/csv-import.rst

-  authority record in a :term:`multi-repository system`, the approach is conservative - for a match to be made and a link to an existing record added instead of a new record being created, the authorized form of name, biographical/administrative history (contained in *creatorHistories*), and the :term:`archival institution` associated with the :term:`archival description` must *all* match.
+  authority record in a :term:`multi-repository system`, the approach is conservative - for a match to be made and a link to an existing record added instead of a new record being created, the authorized form of name, biographical/administrative history (contained in *eventActorHistories*), and the :term:`archival institution` associated with the :term:`archival description` must *all* match.
 * If one of these elements (actor name, repository, or history) do **not** match, then AtoM will create a new actor record.
 Since AtoM does not currently have the capacity to suspend the import and ask the user whether to update an